 Since 1987, the Cultural Routes of the Council of Europe promote the transnational dimension of European heritage, cultural co-operation and tourism.
-Cultural Routes support authentic, sustainable and participative cultural networks of shared values, in a spirit of dialogue and respect of European identity and diversity.
+38 Cultural Routes support authentic, sustainable and participative cultural networks of shared values, in a spirit of dialogue and respect of European identity and diversity.

 As first described in the European Cultural Convention, heritage encompasses the various aspects making up the culture and the territory, as well as the meaning and use that people attach to them.
-Heritage stands in both its tangible and intangible manifestations, material and immaterial cultural products which should not only be preserved, but also revitalised and promoted, for present and future generations.
+Heritage stands in its tangible and intangible manifestations, material and immaterial cultural products which should not only be preserved, but also revitalised and promoted, for current and future generations.
 The Cultural Routes of the Council of Europe aim at putting into practice this understanding of culture and heritage in a European, transnational perspective.
-This holistic understanding of cultural heritage is at the heart of the Cultural Routes programme and has been reaffirmed over the years by several Council of Europe Conventions.
+This holistic understanding of cultural heritage is at the heart of the Cultural Routes as prestigiously attested by the European prize Carlos V, which the programme was recently awarded.

-With more than 30 member states involved the Enlarged Partial Agreement ensures the development, implementation, evaluation and promotion of cultural routes, reinforcing the potential of cultural routes for cultural co-operation, sustainable territorial development and social cohesion.
+With 33 Member States and 3 Observers involved, the Enlarged Partial Agreement ensures the development, implementation, evaluation and promotion of Cultural Routes, reinforcing their potential for cultural co-operation, sustainable territorial development and social cohesion.